jajvirta/jajvirta/TDD-sleep.md

 time"--.
 Then we continue to feel more awake late into the evening until our sleeping hormones kick and we crash into sleep again.

-The exact shape and position relative to the clock of the curve depends primarily on long-term sleep amount and the time the person woke up.
+The exact shape of the curve and its position relative to the clock depends primarily on long-term sleep amount and the time the person woke up.
 The afternoon dip in alertness typically occurs right around 6-7 hours after waking up.
 So we rewrite the original test more like this: